Vulnerability discovered? Let us know.

 If you notice a vulnerability in one of our systems, we ask the discoverer to contact us.
 We appreciate the careful reporting of such vulnerabilities according to the conditions below and are happy to cooperate so that we can take action as soon as possible.

 We ask you to adhere to the following conditions:

 - E-mail your findings to email@example.com.

 We would like to get in touch with you to (safely) exchange necessary details.
-Usually the IP address or URL of the affected system and a description of the vulnerability is sufficient, but with more complex vulnerabilities more may be needed.
+Usually the IP address, domain name or URL of the affected system and a description of the vulnerability is sufficient, but with more complex vulnerabilities more may be needed.

 - Do not abuse the problem or share it with others until it is resolved.

 - Delete any confidential data obtained immediately or at the latest after the leak has been plugged.

 - Do not use attacks on physical security, social engineering, distributed denial of service, spam or third-party applications.

 If you have complied with the above conditions, we will not take any legal action against you regarding the report.

 Further processing takes place as follows: